-Earlier this year we welcomed guests to the wedding celebrations of Pamela & Reza, our newlyweds incorporated some Traditions into their wedding ceremony including "The Persian Wedding Table" and they provided cards to explain to guests the reason behind what each item represented:
+In 2019 welcomed guests to the wedding celebrations of Pamela & Reza, our newlyweds incorporated some Traditions into their wedding ceremony including "The Persian Wedding Table" and they provided cards to explain to guests the reason behind what each item represented:

 |Item||What it represents|

 |Candelabra||Light, Fire & Eternal Love|